New York, New York

 What is most satisfying about Nick’s recent success is that his hard work has had some great outcomes including the scholarship for the study of an LLM at NYU.
 This type of overseas study can give alumni an edge in the local Australian labour market especially if they return to practice in the area of law that they have specialised in.

 UTS Law is extremely supportive of students studying overseas either through an undergraduate exchange programme or as a post-grad because it broadens their world view and enhances their career prospects.

 Nick says he can already see the advantages:

 This experience will take me out of my comfort zone with all the challenges of studying, working and living in a different country.
 I think it will also prepare me for other challenges which will emerge throughout my career.
 There’s also the added opportunity of meeting new people and experiencing other cultures.
 On a professional level, it will give me a unique selling point for future employment and perhaps open doors I never knew existed.”

 The Masters degree will take 12 months.
-In the future, Nick sees himself working in the private sector as an employment and labor law litigator and as a part-time academic - dealing with the impact of technological development on employment relationships.
+In the future, Nick sees himself working in the private sector as an employment and labour law litigator and as a part-time academic - dealing with the impact of technological development on employment relationships.

 In the meantime, he’ll focus on study with the occasional breaks for baseball games, star spotting and those famous New York pizzas.